 While pain is distracting enough, sometimes the fear of pain or the worry that it will interrupt your sleep can interfere with your schedule or desire to wind down.
-In other cases, pain and anxiety naturally occur together, according to Harvard Medical School.
+In other cases, pain and anxiety naturally occur together, according to Harvard Medical School2.
 This is especially common with nerve-related disorders such as fibromyalgia because of the biological similarities between brain function during anxiety and pain.

 When anxiety becomes intense, it can interfere with rest by causing increased muscle tension, aches, racing thoughts, and an elevated heartbeat.

+Pain can increase the time it takes for you to fall asleep at night.
 If you have insomnia, you’re probably familiar with the long nights of staring at the ceiling, your phone screen, or the wall for hours before you fall asleep.
 No matter what you do, you just don’t feel tired.
 This is because sleep latency, or the time it takes to fall asleep, is longer in those with insomnia.

 However, when this discomfort is constant, it can get in the way of sleepy hormones by placing you in a semi-permanent state of arousal, inducing insomnia.